ankit-90/coding_guidelines/general_guidelines.md

 is a hack.
 If you decide to write a comment, then spend the time necessary to make sure it is the best comment you can write.

-Here, for example, is a case I found in FitNesse, where a comment might indeed have been useful.
-But the author was in a hurry or just not paying much attention.
-His mumbling left behind an enigma:

 ```java
 public void loadProperties() {
         try {